Defense Primer: Military Officers

 Total

-Source: Department of Defense, Defense Manpower Data Center, Active Duty Military Personnel by Service by Rank/Grade, March 2025.
-Note: The Air Force first began accepting applications for Warrant Officers in April 2024.
+Source: Department of Defense, Defense Manpower Data Center, Active Duty Military Personnel by Service by Rank/Grade, September 2025.

 Figure 1.
 Pay Grade, Grade, and Insignia of Officers

-Source: CRS adaption of Department of Defense web page: https://www.defense.gov/Our-Story/Insignias/#officer-insignias.
+Source: CRS adaption of Department of Defense web page: https://www.war.gov/Our-Story/Insignias/#officer-insignia.
 The Department of the Air Force provided CRS with the insignia design for Air Force Warrant Officers.
-The U.S. Coast Guard, which normally falls under the Department of Homeland Security, uses the same names, collar insignia, and striping conventions as the Navy.
+Note: The U.S. Coast Guard, which normally falls under the Department of Homeland Security, uses the same names, collar insignia, and striping conventions as the Navy.